snow-swallow/blog/FED/ArchitecturalDesign.md

 5. Auth Check
     - mem
     - localStorage
-    > This will integrate with your back-end authorization method, like OAuth2, JWT, etc.
+    > This should integrate with your back-end authorization method, like OAuth2, JWT, etc.

 6. Lazy load
     - AMD